brefphp/bref/docs/websites.md

 aws s3 sync <directory> s3://<bucket-name> --delete
 ```

-Be aware that `--acl public-read` makes the content of the bucket public!
+Be aware that the content of the bucket is public!

 ## Serving PHP and static files via CloudFront